microsoft/napajs/docs/api/zone.md

 Zone is a key concept of napajs that exposes multi-thread capabilities in JavaScript world.

 ### <a name="worker-vs-zone"></a> Multiple workers vs. Multiple zones
 Zone consists of one or multiple JavaScript threads, we name each thread `worker`.
-Workers within a zone are symetric, which means execute on any worker from the zone should return the same result, and the internal state of every worker should be the same from long running point of view.
+Workers within a zone are symmetric, which means execute on any worker from the zone should return the same result, and the internal state of every worker should be the same from long running point of view.

 Multiple zones can co-exist in the same process, with each loading different code, bearing different states or applying different policies, like heap size, etc. The purpose of having multiple zone is to allow multiple roles of a complex work, each role loads the minimum resource for its own usage.